Living with an ulcerating tumour

 This page has information on living with an ulcerating tumour.
 There is information about

 Some of the information on this page may be upsetting for you to read.
-It may be a great help to have someone with you or at least nearby, to give support if you need it.
+It can help to have someone with you or at least nearby, to give support if you need it.
 If you have an ulcerating tumour, it is likely to affect you emotionally as well as physically.
-It can be very hard to come to terms with the change in your body and how you see yourself.
-This may bring up very strong emotions in you that can be very hard to deal with.
+Coming to terms with the change in your body and how you see yourself can be hard.
+It can bring up strong emotions that can be difficult to deal with.

 You are not alone in feeling like this.
 Many people need some sort of help and support during this difficult time.
-This may be talking to friends and family or you may feel that counselling would help.
-You might find people at a cancer support group who know what you are going through.
+Talking to friends and family or having counselling can help.
+A local cancer support group can also provide support.

 You may still be dealing with your diagnosis of cancer and the side effects of treatment.
 Your whole life may have changed.
 If your cancer is advanced you may also be worried about the possibility of death and dying.
-This can be very frightening and you may not feel that you can talk about it.
+This can be very frightening and hard to talk about.
 But it is helpful to try and express these feelings with someone that you trust.

 If you have an ulcerating tumour, the most common emotions that you may feel include